42-AI/Python-Bootcamp-Corrections/correction_04.md

 - run the method pair_plot with one, two and three valid features
 - run the method box_plot with one, two and three valid features

 # Exercise 7 - Komparator
 The goal the exercise is to introduce plotting methods among the different libraries Pandas, Matplotlib, Seaborn or Scipy.

-## Error management'
-No specific output or behavior is expected if a parameters are wrongs or if non expected parameters are given, nethertheless a basic management is expected and those cases should be handled properly:
-- giving a non pandas.DataFrame argument during the instance of the object of class Komparator
-- giving a string parameter which does not correspond to a serie of the dataframe (i.e. a random string) as 'categorical_var' parameter for the different methods
-- giving a random string parameter as 'numerical_var' parameter for the different methods
-- giving an existing numerical feature for 'categorical_var' for the different methods
-- giving an existing categorical feature for 'numerical_var' for the different methods

 ## Basic tests'
 Verify you get the expected plots for each methods: